-Term Meaning magmatism resulting in the formation of ore from hydrothermal fluids PrecambrianThe Precambrian is the earliest period of Earth's history.
-It spans from the of Earth about 4.567 billion years ago to the beginning of the Cambrian 541 million years ago, when hard-shelled creatures first appeared in about the beginning of the cambrian billion years ago, when hard-shelled creatures first appeared in about the beginning of the cambrian billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billion years ago, when hard-shelled creatures first appeared in about the billi Proterozoic The time period extending from 2,500 Ma to 541 million years ago Pyrite A mineral of iron sulphide (FeS 2) Quartz A silicon mineral, SiO 2 Quartz-vein Planar occurrences of quartz infilling fractures in the rock at a late stage of metamorphic activity and formed from hydrothermal fluid deposition RC reverse circulation ROM run of mine Sample The removal of a small amount of rock pertaining to a deposit, which is used to estimate the grade of the deposit and other geological parameters Sericite A mineral composed of fine-grained white mica Shear zone Structural deformation of rock by shearing stress under brittle-ductile or duo conditions at depths in high pressure metamorphic zones Silicified A rock altered by addition of quartz Siltstone A fine-grained granular sedimentary rock SRK SRK Consulting (Australasia) Pty Ltd Subduction A geological process whereby oceanic rocks are thrust beneath other rocks (continental or oceanic) Supergene Formed at or near the Earth's surface Synform The opposite of an antiform in that the strata are folded with the strata convex downwards Syngenetic Relating to a mineral deposit formed at the same time as the enclosing rock Tenement A general term for a Prospective, Exploration and/or Mining Lease Tholeiite A type of basalt commonly formed on the ocean floor VALMIN Code The Australasian Code for Public Reporting of Technical Assessments and Valuation of Mineral Assets, 2015 Edition Volcanic Formed by, or associated with, a volcano Volcaniclastic Debris or rock formed from volcanic eruptions VTEM Versatile Time Domain Electromagnetic survey, a geophysical survey technique Weathered rock Rock that has been broken down by the influence of water and air and become softened and partially decomposed
+Term Meaning magmatism resulting in the formation of ore from hydrothermal fluids Precambrian The Precambrian is the earliest period of Earth's history.
+It spans from the formatic of Earth about 4.567 billion years ago to the beginning of the Cambrian Period about 541 million years ago, when hard-shelled creatures first appeared in abundance.
+Proterozoic The time period extending from 2,500 Ma to 541 million years ago Pyrite A mineral of iron sulphide (FeS 2 ) Quartz A silicon mineral, SiO 2 Quartz-vein Planar occurrences of quartz infilling fractures in the rock at a late stage of metamorphic activity and formed from hydrothermal fluid deposition RC reverse circulation ROM run of mine Sample The removal of a small amount of rock pertaining to a deposit, which is used to estimate the grade of the deposit and other geological parameters Sericite A mineral composed of fine-grained white mica Shear zone Structural deformation of rock by shearing stress under brittle-ductile or ductile conditions at depths in high pressure metamorphic zones Silicified A rock altered by addition of quartz Siltstone A fine-grained granular sedimentary rock SRK SRK Consulting (Australasia) Pty Ltd Subduction A geological process whereby oceanic rocks are thrust beneath other rocks (either continental or oceanic) Supergene Formed at or near the Earth's surface Synform The opposite of an antiform in that the strata are folded with the strata convex downwards Syngenetic Relating to a mineral deposit formed at the same time as the enclosing rock Tenement A general term for a Prospective, Exploration and/or Mining Lease Tholeiite A type of basalt commonly formed on the ocean floor VALMIN Code The Australasian Code for Public Reporting of Technical Assessments and Valuations of Mineral Assets, 2015 Edition Volcanic Formed by, or associated with, a volcano Volcaniclastic Debris or rock formed from volcanic eruptions VTEM Versatile Time Domain Electromagnetic survey, a geophysical survey technique Weathered rock Rock that has been broken down by the influence of water and air and becomes softened and partially decomposed